 Bananas are an excellent addition to your detox smoothies.
 If you have found yourself with too many fresh bananas, you can always freeze them to use later for smoothies or baked goods.
 The question is when to do so.

 The best time to freeze bananas is when they are ripe, with brown spots all over the peel.
 They are typically sweeter at this point and are perfect to save for smoothies!
-You can freeze them whole if you have a powerful blender like a Vitamix, or sliced up in a freezer-safe plastic bag or container.
+You can freeze them whole if you have a powerful blender like a Vitamix, or slice up in a freezer-safe plastic bag or container.

 If you decided to leave them whole, make sure to peel them before you freeze since it will be harder to remove the peel later on.
+Check out my tutorial on how to freeze bananas for more tips.

 Some of the best benefits I have ever gotten from this smoothie is how much this drink has helped me stay hydrated, focused, and energized.
 With just a few simple ingredients, I was able to give my body exactly what it needed.